Most Effective Products

 Prevention

 Prevention is essential to keeping pests in check.
-Even after you have applied pesticides, the best way to stop pest activity is to make sure it cannot happen.
+Even after you have applied pesticides, the best way to stop pest activity is to prevent it from happening.

 Raking Lawn

-• A few preventative measures to keep yellow sac spiders from making themselves at home in your house is to put up screens on your doors and windows and keep your home clutter free, inside and out.
+• A few preventative measures to keep yellow sac spiders from making themselves at home in your house is to put screens on your doors and windows and keep your home clutter-free, inside and out.

-• Address any moisture issues you may be having inside of your home.
-Pests are attracted to moist rooms, so fix any leaky pipes, air condition issues, drain any standing water, and dry your sinks every night.
+• Address any moisture issues you may be having inside your home.
+Pests are attracted to moist rooms, so fix any leaky pipes or air conditioning issues, drain any standing water, and dry your sinks every night.

-• Continue to pick up and clean inside and outside of your home to get rid of any potential spider harborages.
+• Continue to pick up and clean inside and outside your home to remove any potential spider harborages.

-• Keep up with timed applications of Supreme IT.
-This product has a 90 day residual effect, so we recommend you spray quarterly to keep pests away year-long.
+• Keep up with Supreme IT's timed applications.
+This product has a 90-day residual effect, so we recommend spraying quarterly to keep pests away year-round.

 Key Takeaways